 In this stage it’s important to learn skills to contain and manage distressing emotions.
 This is called learning to self-soothe.

-Safety is about feeling safe with your therapist.
+Safety is about feeling safe with your therapist and in your life outside the therapy room.
 This is very important for healing to happen.
 It’s also about getting supports to help with crisis situations.
 This can be a therapist, a local crisis line, and creating a support plan.
 This includes phone numbers of people you will call and services you will reach out to if you are feeling suicidal.